lesleycw/Agility2020-301-Federation/lab1.rst

-In Part 2, Students will leverage Access Guided Configuration (AGC) to configure the various aspects of a SAML Service Provider (SP), import and bind to a SAML Idnetity Provider (IdP) and test SP-Initiated SAML Federation.
+In Part 2, Students will leverage Access Guided Configuration (AGC) to configure the various aspects of a SAML Service Provider (SP), import and bind to a SAML Identity Provider (IdP) and test SP-Initiated SAML Federation.

 Objective:
 ----------